davedawkins/Sutil/README.md

 but things like highlight.js needed a short JS fragment.
 (However, writing this just now, I think I see how I can actually just write that in Fable with a minor interop edit.
 Fable is fantastic with JS interop.)

-The problem I had was because I was Sutil-binding to a `text` node, which would be replaced by highlight.js.
+The problem I had was because I was sutil-binding to a `text` node, which would be replaced by highlight.js.
 Sutil handles this, but can't be
 100% sure on the recovery strategy.
 It's a good test case so I've left it this way in the way, but a quicker fix by far would have been to bind to the outer `<code>` or `<pre>` elements.